007Miles/emoji-fighters-game/README.md

 # Emoji-Fighters-Game
-Mini game of emoji fighters where a random two emojis are generated
+Mini game of emoji fighters where some random two emojis are generated